elw55555/individualgit/index.md

 Take notes in personal google doc for Tech Talks and ask questions in tutorial if confused.
 Make sure that notes are understandable and record all definitions and questions, if any.

+Week 0: We learned the difference between several different data structures and the difference between imperative and object-oriented paradigms.
+There were different paths to each data structure and it greatly varies between different types, like primitive or non-primitive types.
+Goal: spend more time to understand and familiarize with each type of data structure.

 ```
 ```